pbandi2020/Pewlett-Hackard-Analysis/README.md

 * Aggregration functions

 ### Results
-* **Retirement Title**  - The goal of the first output is to retrieve the employee information along with their titles who are anticipated to retire soon.
-The condition used to identify the pool of employees that fall into this category is highlighted in the below image and loaded to a new table called "retirement_title".
+* **Retirement Titles**  - The goal of the first output is to retrieve the employee information along with their titles who are anticipated to retire soon.
+The condition used to identify the pool of employees that fall into this category is highlighted in the below image and loaded to a new table called "retirement_titles".
   * In the first part of deliverable 1, we **EXTRACTED from the SOURCE objects and LOADED the output data into a NEW object.**
   * Employee and Title tables were the source objects and Retirement_titles is the result object.